sonaliprasadika/thermal-comfort-prediction-model/README.md

 ## 🔗 Connection to the MQTT broker

-The connectivity between clients and the broker should be established by adding the properties to the [config.py](pico-code/config.py).
+Adding the properties to the [config.py](pico-code/config.py) should establish connectivity between clients and the broker.
+In HiveMQ broker, the broker details are under the `OVERVIEW` tab.
+The `MQTT_USER` and the `MQTT_PWD` are the web client details entered under the `WEB CLIENT` to connect the clients to the server.

+´´´python
+MQTT_BROKER = '' # broker/server URL
+MQTT_PORT= 8883
+MQTT_USER = ''  # access username
+MQTT_PWD = '' # access password
+´´´